takahe-linux/pkgs/docs/bugs.md

 These are known bugs with Takahe Linux.

-- Epoch's config is partially stuffed.
+- epoch's config is partially stuffed.
+- file segfaults after running.